 Scott earned his Bachelor of Arts in English and Latin from Wake Forest University in 2007.
 He earned his J.D. from the University of Richmond, T.C.
 Williams School of Law in 2010, and his LL.M with Honors in Taxation from the University of Florida, Levin College of Law in 2016.
 While pursuing his J.D. at the University of Richmond, Scott was awarded a prestigious research fellowship and served as the Editor-in-Chief of the Richmond Journal of Law and the Public Interest.

-- Protecting Neglect: The Constitutionality of Spiritual Healing Exemptions to Child Protection Statutes, 12 Richmond Journal of Law and the Public Interest 139, 2009.
+- Protecting Neglect: The Constitutionality of Spiritual Healing Exemptions to Child Protection Statutes, 12 Richmond J. of L. and Pub.
+Int.
+139 (2009).

 - Supreme Court of Florida